P79N6A/server/README.txt

-WHAT? filesystem-browsing via RDF-conversion, for email, newsreading, archival

-a subset of RDF in JSON is our intermediary format, sans blank-nodes and advanced literal datatypes/languages (just JSON-native types). despite the omissions, being able to trivially-implement in new languages is one advantage, as is loading thousands of files in a sub-second response thanks to native-stdlib JSON-parsers and trivial merging into RAM without the mapping/expansion steps of JSON-LD or pure-ruby parsers
+a subset of RDF in JSON is our intermediary format, no blank-nodes, advanced literal datatypes/languages (just JSON-native types), or prefix-expansioned prediccate-URIs. despite the omissions, being able to trivially-implement in new languages is one advantage, as is loading thousands of files in a sub-second response w/ native-stdlib JSON-parsers vs pure-ruby RDF-parsers, and a model allowing trivial "hash merge" into RAM without the mapping/expansion/rewriting steps of JSON-LD.

-our daemon populates a cache of non-RDF in this intermediary format, and RDF::Reader implementations for the original MIMEs and the intermediary format allows reading from say https://github.com/ruby-rdf/rdf-ldp
+i wouldnt recommend using this server unless you know what you're doing. it's in the process of being deleted. i mainly just wanted something low-hassle and minimal to read mail and news. it predates RDF.rb and maybe even Rails. first we erased manual sprintf()'ing to a socket with Rack, when that came along. then later a RDF::Reader was written so we can use our speed-oriented subset in full RDF Graphs and apps, and next i'll proably delete the daemon and figure out how to hook in the RDF-izers behind the Non-RDF hooks in lamprey from https://github.com/ruby-rdf/rdf-ldp it's been in the process of deletion for 12 years and one day hopefully it will be entirely gone!

 REQUISITES
 Debian http://www.debian.org/